panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 console.log(sumOfArray([2, 3])) // logs 5
 ```

-Pure functions are at the base of [functional programming](https://www.freecodecamp.org/news/functional-programming-in-javascript/) in JavaScript.
-I encourage you to explore the popular functional programming library [Ramda](https://ramdajs.com/) that uses extensively the composition of pure functions.
+Pure functions are the base of [functional programming](https://www.freecodecamp.org/news/functional-programming-in-javascript/) in JavaScript.
+I encourage you to explore the popular functional programming library [Ramda](https://ramdajs.com/), which uses extensively the composition of pure functions.

 ## 3. Impure functions

-A function that can return different values given the same arguments or makes a side effect is named *impure function*.
+A function that can return different values given the same arguments or makes a side-effect is named *impure function*.

-In other words, if a function is not pure, then it is impure.
+In other words, a function that is not pure is impure.

 A good example of an impure function is the built-in JavaScript random generator [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random):